 - Any specific details to consider?

-- What do you think is the outcome of this change?
+- What is the desired outcome of your change?

 Maintainer response time¶

-Current maintainers are volunteers working on the project, so we try to keep up with the project as best we can.
+Current maintainers are volunteers working on the project, so we try to keep up as best we can.

 If more than 10 days passed and you have not received a reply, follow up in Telegram or IRC (